Ocasio-Cortez is working with the Biden campaign on climate policy

 She has not formally endorsed Biden, but she has said she plans to vote for him.
 As of the middle of last month, the two had never spoken.

+Leaders from three of the four largest public service unions are also participating on other panels, which cover topics including education, immigration, the economy,

-Biden mentioned Ocasio-Cortez after being asked whether the Democratic Party would unite.
+Biden mentioned Ocasio-Cortez Tuesday evening after being asked whether the Democratic Party would unite.
 “The good news is that Bernie has robustly endorsed me,” Biden said.
 “I’m working with Bernie and with his people.”

 Biden also suggested that liberals who didn’t back him in the primary were unfamiliar with his campaign message.

-“What they’re finding out now that the nomination process is de facto over — they’re finding out positions I have on an awful lot of things were not accurately characterized and they’re feeling more comfortable.”
+“What they’re finding out now that the nomination process is de facto over — they’re finding out positions I have on an awful lot of things were not accurately characterized and they’re feeling more comfortable,” Biden said.